ENG101AVC/AVC-Code/README.md

 # AVC-Code

 This is 'Team WhereIsJulius' AVC challenge for ENGR101 of the year 2016, this repository will contain all of our code relating to this assignment.
+Which gained a 70% in the final AVC with negative -2 for aesthetics.

 ## Project